sfeir-open-source/sfeir-school-spring-security/README.md

 Workshops are in directory `steps` :
 * two directories per workshop :
-  * one with a README.md with workshop steps and source file to complete
+  * first directory suffixed with starter,and a README.md with workshop steps and source file to complete
   * a second directory suffixed with `-solution` which contains source file with solutions.